sparklemotion/nokogiri/ROADMAP.md

 It's fundamentally broken, in that we can't stop people from crashing their application if they want to use object reference unsafely.

+## Class methods that require Document

+There are a few methods, like `Nokogiri::XML::Comment.new` that require a Document object.

+We should probably make Document instance methods to wrap this, since it's a non-obvious expectation and thus fails as a convention.

+So, instead, let's make alternative methods like `Nokogiri::XML::Document#new_comment`, and recommend those as the proper convention.